 To be CCSS-aligned, speaking and listening must be integrated into lessons, items, and tasks.
-These must reflect a progression of communication skills required for eventual college- and career-readiness, as outlined in the standards (see IMET).
-If grade five students are able to listen to others, discuss what they are learning, and voice their own confusion or misunderstandings, their learning becomes deeper and more meaningful.
-They are exposed, at this level, to points of view that may differ from their own, and they learn how to agree and disagree, express their own thoughts, and ask questions when they don't understand or need more clarification (CCSS).
+These must reflect a progression of communication skills required for college- and career-readiness, as outlined in the standards (see IMET).
+If grade six students are able to listen objectively to others, evaluate what they are learning, refine their opinions based on their reflections and voice their own confusion/misunderstandings, their learning becomes deeper and more meaningful.
+They are exposed, at this level, to varied opinions, and must learn how to determine the validity of evidence provided by others as well as to provide evidence for their own choices and opinions (CCSS).

 GUIDING STATEMENTS SPECIFIC EVIDENCE FROM THE TEXT/MATERIALS EVIDENCE RATING 6a.
-Comprehension and Collaboration .
-Materials provide a language framework for student participation in academic conversations, including the ability to: 4) extensive 3) sufficient 2) some Come to a discussion prepared 1) weak Rating Pending Follow agreed upon rules/roles Pose and respond to specific questions to clarify or follow up on information Review key ideas and explain their own ideas • Differentiate between contexts for formal English and situations where informal discourse is appropriate Use accurate, grade-appropriate general academic and domain-specific words and phrases
+Comprehension and Collaboration.
+Materials provide a language framework for student participation in academic conversations, including the ability to: 4) extensive 3) sufficient 2) some 1) weak Prepare for a collaborative discussion where text is cited to support ideas, explicitly drawing on that preparation by referring to evidence on the topic Follow rules for collegial discussions, setting specific goals Rating Pending and deadlines and defining individual rolesDemonstrate an understanding of multiple perspectives Interpret information presented in diverse media Evaluate the validity of a speaker's claim Pose and respond to specific questions Use accurate, grade-appropriate conversational, general academic, and domain-specific words and phrases

 GUIDING STATEMENTS SPECIFIC EVIDENCE FROM THE TEXT/MATERIALS EVIDENCE RATING 6b.
 Presentation of Knowledge and Ideas.
-Materials provide a language framework for student planning of effective presentations, focusing on: How to report on a topic or text using evidence to present findings from research How to present an opinion How to sequence ideas logically How to use appropriate facts and relevant details to support ideas How to use descriptive details to support main ideas or themes How to use multimedia components How to adapt speech to a variety of audiences 4) extensive 3) sufficient 2) some 1) weak Rating Pending OVERALL RATING: 4) extensive evidence 3) sufficient ent evidence 2) some evidence 1) weak evidence SUMMARY STATEMENT (Explain why the materials recei ved this overall rating):
+Materials provide a language framework for student planning of effective presentations, focusing on: How to present claims and findings, sequencing ideas logically and using pertinent descriptions, facts, and details How to use multimedia components and visual displays How to adapt speech to a variety of contexts and tasks 4) extensive 3) sufficient 2) some 1) weak Rating Pending OVERALL RATING: 4) extensive evidence 3) sufficient ent evidence 2) some evidence 1) weak evidence SUMMARY STATEMENT (Explain why the materials recei ived this overall rating):